SupremeGit/Ansible/README.md

  * Ubuntu 17.04 desktop/server.

 ## Goal:
-The playbooks don't aim to produce anything like a fully finished SOE.
-It's more intended as a foundation which:
+The playbooks don't aim to produce anything like a fully customised desktop SOE.
+It's more intended as a minimal SOE, suitable for servers or as a foundation which could be extended to provide a more customised desktop.
+Current goals are just to:
- * sets up basic monitoring & configuration tools (eg Nagios, Collectd, CockPit, Puppet), to gain some initial visibility & control over machines
+ * set up basic monitoring & configuration tools (eg Nagios, Collectd, CockPit, Puppet), to gain some initial visibility & control over machines
- * can be easily extended, either with more Ansible, or, if you prefer, Puppet
+ * be easy to extend, either with more Ansible, or, if you prefer, Puppet
- * provides tools to easily test any changes or additions you might like to make, vs any OS you might like to target.
+ * provide tools to easily test any changes or additions you might like to make, vs any OS you might like to target.

 ## Functionality:
 The Ansible playbooks currently perform the following tasks: